 If the business is heavily owner-dependent, that confidence is harder to establish.
 Buyers will either walk away, offer a lower price, or require an extended earnout period to protect themselves.
 Lenders may decline to finance the deal at all.

-The SBA, which finances a large percentage of Main Street business acquisitions, specifically evaluates management depth and operational transferability as part of their underwriting criteria.
+The SBA, which finances a large percentage of small business acquisitions, specifically evaluates management depth and operational transferability as part of their underwriting criteria.
 A business that can't demonstrate it will survive without the current owner is a harder loan to approve.

 The Transferability Test